hongtao510/SmartMoneyTracker/README.md

 ### Which technologies are well-suited to solve those challenges?
  1. Options transaction flow data handling requirement: high-throughput, low-latency platform for handling real-time data feeds.
 	* Proposed solution: Kafka + Flink

+### What are the primary engineering challenges?
+Why would a Data Engineering Hiring Manager care about this project

+### Proposed architecture
+![alt text](image/flow_chart.png "Proposed architecture")

+### What are the (quantitative) specifications/constraints for this project?
- 2. Methods used to unusual options activity
+ 1. Methods used to unusual options activity
 	* Donoho, Steve.
 "Early detection of insider trading in option markets."
 Proceedings of the tenth ACM SIGKDD international conference on Knowledge discovery and data mining.
 ACM, 2004.

-### Proposed architecture
-![alt text](image/flow_chart.png "Proposed architecture")

 [infinite leverage]: <https://www.quora.com/How-much-leverage-can-I-expect-from-an-options-trade>